-RESULTS Humans In 2014, 178 cases of TBE were reported, which is a slight decrease compared to 2,013 (209 cases) (Figure 19).
+RESULTS Animals The results of the bulk tank milk screening are not yet available.
+Humans In 2015, 268 cases of TBE were reported, which is an about 50 % increase in comparison to 2014 (178 cases) and the same magnitude as during the peak years 2011 and 2012 (Figure 19).
 More men (62%) than women were identified with TBE.
-The incidence was highest among people in the age group 40-79 years, but there were cases reported from the age of 2 to 94 years of age.
-All but one case had acquired their infection in Sweden.
-The single case infected abroad had acquired the infection in Austria.
-The first TBE cases became ill in mid-April and the last in the end of November, but the peak occurred in June to October.
-The geographic distribution of the disease was mainly, as in previous years, concentrated in the coastal areas of Stockholm, Södermanland and Uppsala counties, both along the lake of Mälaren and the Baltic Sea.
-The incidence was highest in the county of Södermanland (7.8 cases per 100,000 inhabitants).
+The incidence was highest among people in the age group 40-79 years, but there were cases reported from the age of 9 months to 89 years of age.
+All but ten case had acquired their infections in Sweden.
+The imported cases had been infected in Finland (seven cases), Estonia (two cases) and Denmark (one case).
+The first TBE cases became ill in the beginning of April and the last in mid-November, but the peak occurred in July.
+The geographic distribution of the disease was mainly, as in previous years, concentrated in the coastal areas of Stockholm, Södermanland and Uppsala counties, both along the lake of Mälaren and the Baltic Sea (Figure 20).
+The incidence was highest in the counties of Södermanland (14.5 cases per 100,000 inhabitants) and Uppsala (14.4 cases per 100,000 inhabitants).
 However, the infection also occurs in many other parts of the country from Skåne in the south to southern Gävleborg and Dalarna in the north.
-DISCUSSION The large increase in the number of TBE cases seen in Sweden in 2011-2012 was probably due to several interacting factors.
-The most important cause was presumably the very dense population of ticks, a consequence of a large roe deer population from the 1980s up until the recent snowy winters, 2009-2010 and 2010-2011.
+DISCUSSION Since the year 2000, there have been a significant increase in the TBE incidence in basically all the endemic counties in Sweden.
+This increase is probably due to several interacting factors.
+The most important cause is presumably the very dense population of ticks, a consequence of a large roe deer population from the 1980s up until the recent snowy winters.
 This situation in combination with a high population of small host animals such as bank voles, and optimal weather for both virus spread and humans spending time outdoors, could explain the large number of cases reported.
-The decrease in number of cases in 2014 compared to the year before, may be partially explained by the hot and dry summer of 2014.
-Such a weather is unsuitable for the tick species transmitting TBE and force it into summer quiescence.

-Figure 19: Notified number of cases of TBE in humans 1986-2014.
-Transmissible gastroenteritis
+Figure 19: Number of notified cases of TBE in humans 1987-2015.

-Photo: Bengt Ekberg BACKGROUND Transmissible gastroenteritis (TGE) is a disease of pigs caused by a coronavirus that can result in severe losses mainly due to very high piglet mortality caused by severe diarrhoea in seronegative herds.
+Figure 20: The geographic distribution of the place of infection of cases of TBE in 2015. [©]EuroGeographics for the administrative boundaries.
+Transmissible gastroenteritis BACKGROUND Transmissible gastroenteritis (TGE) is a disease of pigs caused by a coronavirus that can result in severe losses mainly due to very high piglet mortality caused by severe diarrhoea in seronegative herds.
 The disease is widespread in pig producing areas of the world.
 In the 1980s a mutant of TGE virus was detected; porcine respiratory corona virus (PRCV).
 PRCV replicates in the respiratory tract instead of in the intestines and only causes subclinical infection.
-The mutant spread rapidly and has limited the impact of TGE by giving rise to neutralizing antibodies to TGE virus.
+The mutant spread rapidly and has limited the impact of TGE by giving rise to neutralising antibodies to TGE virus.
 TGE is highly contagious and the main means of transmission is through direct contact between pigs and indirectly through fomites and equipment contaminated with manure.
 There is a seasonality in the epidemiology of the disease with more frequent outbreaks during the winter.
 This seasonality has been attributed to the high UV-and temperature sensitivity of the TGE virus.
 The disease has never been reported in Sweden.